spacetelescope/jwst/docs/jwst/introduction.rst

 overridden, are provided through CRDS.

 Data files are the science input, such as exposure FITS files and association files.
-All data is assumed to be co-resident in the directory where the primary input file is located.
+All files are assumed to be co-resident in the directory where the primary input file is located.
 This is particularly important for associations: JWST associations contain file names only.
-All files referred to by an association are expected to be located in the directory the association file is located.
+All files referred to by an association are expected to be located in the directory in which the association file is located.

 .. _intro_output_file_discussion: